opipari/DeepRobWeb/projects/project0.md

 # Project 0

 ## Overview
-The objective of the first project is to gain experience working with the [Python](https://www.python.org){:target="_blank"} scripting languange and the [PyTorch](https://pytorch.org){:target="_blank"} machine learning framework using the [Google Colab](https://colab.research.google.com/){:target="_blank"} development environment.
+The objective of the first project is to gain experience working with the [Python](https://www.python.org){: target="_blank" rel="noopener noreferrer"} scripting languange and the [PyTorch](https://pytorch.org){: target="_blank" rel="noopener noreferrer"} machine learning framework using the [Google Colab](https://colab.research.google.com/){: target="_blank" rel="noopener noreferrer"} development environment.
 In this project you will implement a collection of functions using core functionality of PyTorch Tensor objects.

 ## Instructions